-Council is seeking to maximise regional opportunities and benefits from its investments to ensure efficient delivery of services through collaboration with Nelson City Council.
-In this Annual Plan, Council will continue to pursue efficiencies in the range of shared services already in place.
+We are seeking to maximise regional opportunities and benefits from our investments to ensure efficient delivery of services through collaboration with Nelson City Council.

+In this Annual Plan, we will continue to pursue efficiencies in the range of shared services already in place.
 A focus for the coming year will be on developing the details of a joint regional solid waste arrangement with Nelson City Council.
 A final decision to proceed has not yet been made, but can be expected during 2016/2017.

 We are also working with Nelson City Council and Marlborough District Council on a Digital Enablement Plan (DEP).
 The DEP aims to achieve enhanced high-speed broadband and internet connectivity across the top of the South.

-Council remains committed to progress a memorandum of understanding with each or all iwi in Te Tau Ihu (top of the South).
+We remain committed to establish and maintain an excellent working relationship with iwi in Te Tau Ihu (top of the South).